goedgeai/dropt-cli/README.md

 # dropt-cli
-DrOpt is an ML model optimization service consisting of the following
+DrOpt is an ML model optimization service consisting of
-parts:
 - Hyper-parameter tuning tools
 - WebUI for result visualization & analysis